tonnytg/k8s-earth/README.md

 # k8s-earth
-My Repo of K8S at IaC to rebuild fast environment
+Repo of K8S at IaC to rebuild my environment